ibm-cloud-docs/app-configuration/ac-integrate-sdk-javascript.md

 App Configuration service allows to configure the feature flag and properties in the following data types : Boolean, Numeric, String.
 The String data type can be of the format of a text string , JSON or YAML.
-The SDK processes each format accordingly as shown in the below table.
+The SDK processes each format accordingly as shown in the following table.

 <details><summary>View Table</summary>